melvinquashie/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4-Print all the letters except q and e
 5-prints single digit numbers of base 10
 6-prints single digit numbers of base 10
-7-prints the lowercase alphabet in reverse
+7-prints the lowercase alphabet in reverse and add new line 8-
-8-
 9-
 100-